melchord/melchord.github.io/README.md

-# Github Page
+This project is a personal website that speaks about some technologies I have used and projects I have worked on.

-This project will make use of GitHub Pages and Next.js.
+This project utilizes Next.js and Github Pages.

 ## Check out the Deployment Site